KseniaKaganer/100-days-of-code/LOG.md

 ### Day 4: June 17, 2018

 **Today's Progress:** Great WCS Games Today ♥ So finally decided to try to find out how is my favorite game in the world **StarCraft** works!
-Started from great GitHub referance and worked on it - Thanks for sharing 'coconauts'
+Started from great GitHub reference and worked on it - Thanks for sharing 'coconauts'

 **Thoughts:** Lot's of motivation :)